jestenough/code-challenges/collections/learngo/12-switch/questions/questions.md

 ```
 1. default clause should be the last clause
 2. default clause should have a fallthrough statement
-3. The first case should use the fallthrough statement as its last statement
+3. The first case should use the fallthrough statement as its last statement `CORRECT`

 > **3:** That's right!
 In a case block, fallthrough can only be used as the last statement.